tari-project/tari-javascript-sdk/packages/wallet/README.md

 # @tari-project/tarijs-wallet

-High-level Tari wallet API for JavaScript applications.
+High-level Tari wallet API for JavaScript applications using **real Tari blockchain FFI bindings**.

 ## Overview

 This package provides a comprehensive, type-safe interface for interacting with Tari wallets from JavaScript and TypeScript applications.
-Built on top of `@tari-project/tarijs-core`, it offers wallet creation, transaction management, balance queries, and network synchronization capabilities.
+Built on top of `@tari-project/tarijs-core`, it offers wallet creation, transaction management, balance queries, and network synchronization capabilities through **real minotari_wallet_ffi bindings** - no mock implementations.

+## ⚠️ Important: Real FFI Usage

+**This package uses actual Tari blockchain functionality, not mock data or placeholder implementations.** All operations connect to real Tari network infrastructure.
+Ensure you have:

+1. **Compiled FFI binaries** for your target network
+2. **Network connectivity** for blockchain operations
+3. **Test funds** when using testnet (not required for wallet creation)

 ## Features